subgenus Strobus (Lemmon), section Quinquefoliae (Duhamel), subsection Strobus (Loudon).

-Pinus strobus, first described in 1759 by Carl Linnaeus is commonly known as the Eastern White pine, White pine, Northern White pine and Weymouth pine, is large, soft, five-needled pine native to eastern North America.
+Pinus strobus, as described in 1759 by Carl Linnaeus, in Species Plantarum 2 is commonly known as the Eastern white pine, White pine, Northern white pine and Weymouth pine.
+It is large, soft, five-needled pine native to eastern North America.
 It is the only five-needled pine east of the Rockies.
+The species name name a classical Latin term for conifer.

 Ethnobotany.
 This tree is known to the Native American Iroquois as the Tree of Peace.
 It is known as the Weymouth pine in the United Kingdom, after George Weymouth who brought it to England in 1620.
 Eastern white pine forests originally covered much of northeastern North America.
 Only one percent of the old-growth forests remain after the extensive logging operations that existed from the 18th century into the early 20th century.

 Description.
 Eastern white pine is an evergreen coniferous species of tree that easily lives to be 200 to 250 years old.
 Some white pines live over 400 years.
 It has the distinction of being the tallest tree in eastern North America.
 In natural pre-colonial stands it is reported to have grown to as tall as 230 feet (70 m).
 There is no means of accurately documenting the height of trees from these times, but eastern white pine may have reached this height on rare occasions.

 Pinus strobus grows approximately 3 feet (1 m ) annually between the ages of 15 and 45 years, with slower height increments before and after that age range.